mixpanel/docs/pages/docs/tracking-methods/sdks/swift.md

 It's very common to have certain properties that you want to include with each event you send.
 Generally, these are things you know about the user rather than about a specific event—for example, the user's age, gender, or source.

 To make things easier, you can register these properties as super properties.
 If you do, we will automatically include them with all tracked events.
 Super properties are saved to device storage, and will persist across invocations of your app.
+Super properties are indistinguishable from other event properties once ingested in your project.
 Mixpanel already stores some information as super properties by default; see a full list of Mixpanel default properties [here](/docs/data-structure/property-reference#default-properties).

 To set super properties, call [`registerSuperProperties(_:)`](https://mixpanel.github.io/mixpanel-swift/Classes/MixpanelInstance.html#/s:FC8Mixpanel16MixpanelInstance23registerSuperPropertiesFGVs10DictionarySSPs9AnyObject__T_)